ldanielswakman/helikon/_releases/zaman-disi-yasam.md

   Albüm kapak tasarımı Guatemala’lı grafik sanatçısı Jorge Letona’ya ait.
 content_en: |-
   This first album consists of 10 songs written by the artist between 2007 and 2013.
 The album was recorded at Café Music Studios, London in 2013-2014.
-Performers are the artist himself on vocals, guitar and piano; Dave Weckl, Nate Wood (Kneebody, Tigran Hamasyon, fOUR) and Volkan Öktem on drums; Steve Lewinson (Simply Red, Kylie Minogue) on bass and Zeynep Kaya (Hermetic Delight) and Angir Porter on backing vocals.
+Performers are the artist himself on vocals, guitar and piano; Dave Weckl, Nate Wood (Kneebody, Tigran Hamasyon, fOUR) and Volkan Öktem on drums; Steve Lewinson (Simply Red, Kylie Minogue) on bass and Zeynep Kaya (Hermetic Delight) and Angie Porter on backing vocals.

   The album is named after a book by the Turkish author Tezer Özlü, in which the protagonist female character goes through a journey from the old-Yugoslavian city of Niš to S.S.
 Belbo of Italy.